chrislewis/monad.js/README.markdown

-node-monad provdes a simple monad data type for NodeJS (or any CommonJS implementation).
+monad.js provdes a simple monad data type for NodeJS (or any CommonJS implementation).

     var monad = require('./monad');